 In Year 1, you increase your awareness of the range of different approaches to understanding texts and develop skills of critical analysis, research and writing.
 You study an assortment of texts from various periods in history across the genres of prose fiction, poetry and drama.
 In the Drama modules, you gain insights into the history of drama, the context in which dramatic production has taken place, how to make theatre, the political underpinning of texts and practices, and the ways in which texts and performances are viewed and interpreted.

 The huge range of optional modules in Year 2 gives you opportunities to explore theories and practices that underpin the development of drama alongside practical aspects of performance.
 You study a group of texts representative of a period of history, a particular genre or a particular area of the world.
-Possible choices include Writing for Performance, Musical Theatre in the UK and USA, and Literary Adaptations for Film and Television.
+Possible choices include Children’s Literature and Young Adult Fiction, Victorian Literatures and Artists Specialism

 In Year 3, you examine a specific collection of writings, theme, or critical theory in detail and complete a dissertation or extended independent project.
 Third-year modules are usually closely related to the research interests of teaching staff and engage with cutting-edge developments in fields such as contemporary performance, women’s writing and modern fiction.
 The Drama Group Project allows you to team up with your peers to create a major performance or develop an applied/theatre-in-education project.

 Armed with skills that last a lifetime and qualify you for many possible careers, graduates from this course have become teachers, lecturers, journalists, actors, publishers and producers.

 Graduates have gone on to become teachers, lecturers, journalists, actors, publishers and producers.

 94% of our 2016/17 graduates (first degree and other undergraduate courses) were in employment and/or further study six months after completing their course (Destination of Leavers from Higher Education survey).